-It’s pretty clear I will never be finishing the blog from the U.S. tour last year, didn’t even make it halfway through the 82 entries needed.
+It’s pretty clear I will never be finishing the blog from the 2012 U.S. tour, didn’t even make it halfway through the 82 entries attempted.
 Trying to do an entry for each day is just way too time consuming and difficult when I’ve been on the road several times since and there’s so much to do that’s much more necessary.

 So here is a much more reasonable and feasible attempt at doing a tour blog.
 It’s probably going to lack structure and have huge gaps.
 And a lot of stuff won’t be covered because most is sort of mundane.